Original Homesite of a Las Vegas Pioneer: Charles 'Pop’ Squires, 1865-1958

 Location.
 36° 9.877′ N, 115° 8.452′ W. Marker is in Las Vegas, Nevada, in Clark County.
 Marker is at the intersection of 400 S. 7th Street and Stanley W Cooper Pl, on the right when traveling south on 400 S. 7th Street.
 Touch for map.
 Marker is in this post office area: Las Vegas NV 89101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Las Vegas High School (about 400 feet away, measured in a direct line); Las Vegas High School / Las Vegas High School Neighborhood (about 400 feet away); Historic 5th Street School (was approx. 0.2 miles away but has been reported missing. ); The Morelli House (approx. 0.2 miles away); Ralph Louis Engelstad (approx. 0.2 miles away); First Church Built in Las Vegas (approx. 0.3 miles away); Historic Preservation (approx. 0.3 miles away); County Courthouses (approx. 0.3 miles away).
+Las Vegas High School (about 400 feet away, measured in a direct line); Las Vegas High School / Las Vegas High School Neighborhood (about 400 feet away); The Morelli House (approx. 0.2 miles away); Ralph Louis Engelstad (approx. 0.2 miles away); First Church Built in Las Vegas (approx. 0.3 miles away); Birth of Downtown Las Vegas (approx. 0.3 miles away); Historic Preservation (approx. 0.3 miles away); County Courthouses (approx. 0.3 miles away).
 Touch for a list and map of all markers in Las Vegas.

 Credits.
-This page was last revised on March 15, 2019.
-This page originally submitted on March 13, 2019.
-This page has been viewed 76 times since then.
+This page was last revised on November 24, 2019.
+It was originally submitted on March 13, 2019.
+This page has been viewed 156 times since then and 4 times this year.
 Photo 1. submitted on March 13, 2019, by Paulette Nelson of N Las Vegas, Nevada. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Photo of the marker within its surroundings • Can you help?